rbumm/SlicerLungMaskGenerator/README.md

 # 3D Slicer Lung Mask Generator
 <br>
-This extension enables the easy and quick production of two frequently used masks from lung CT scans: A "Right Lung Mask" and a "Left Lung Mask".
+This extension enables the easy and quick production of three frequently used masks from lung CT scans: A "Right Lung Mask", a "Left Lung Mask" and a "Trachea mask".
 This procedure is realized (semiautomatically) with 3D Slicer (1).
 <br>
 <br>